phil-l-brockwell/banking_application/README.md

 The repo also contains a sequence diagram for each of the use cases, they can be found [here](https://github.com/robertpulson/banking_application/tree/master/screenshots).

+## Graphical Interface
+A basic graphical interface was created and deployed to [Heroku](https://greenwich-banking.herokuapp.com).
+The main purpose of this was to show the program functioning visually in a more comprehensive fashion.
+However, it also shows that the loose coupling of the boundary and functional classes, allows for a web interface/boundary to easily be utilised.

 ## Getting Started

 Open up a terminal window